herculesinc/nova.pg-dao/README.md

 // will be executed as: SELECT * FROM users WHERE id=3;
 ```

 Within query `text`, the parameters must be enclosed withing double curly brackets `{{}}`.
 Safe parameters (e.g. booleans, numbers, safe strings) are inlined into the query text before the query is sent to the database.
-If one of the parameters is an unsafe string, the query is executed as a parameterized query on the database to avoid possibility of SQL-injection.
+If one of the parameters is an unsafe string, the query is executed as a parameterized query against the database to avoid possibility of SQL-injection.
 In general, parameters are treated as follows:

 * **boolean** - always inlined;
 * **number** - always inlined;